 When water contains a higher composite of these minerals, it tends to darken fabrics.
 This stain is most prominent on white fabrics.
 It can leave a patch of dark and round stain or dull the colour of the material.

-To prevent such black water stains due to excessive minerals in water from recurring, treat the water with mineral water filters.
+To prevent such black water spots staining due to excessive minerals in water from recurring, treat the water with mineral water filters.
 Water filters with reverse osmosis system remove excess minerals and turn even hard water from ponds and lakes to soft, drinkable water.

 Pink Water Stains